 Emergencies can strike at any time and anywhere.
 The British Red Cross can be there to give support to anyone affected.
-We provide the people, equipment, space and resources to support those affected by an emergency, helping them to recover.
+They provide the people, equipment, space and resources to support those affected by an emergency, helping them to recover.

-We have the scale, expertise and equipment to provide a co-ordinated large-scale response with quick and robust support.
+They have the scale, expertise and equipment to provide a co-ordinated large-scale response with quick and robust support.

 The British Red Cross has thousands of trained emergency response volunteers across the UK, ready to provide practical and emotional support at a moment’s notice.
 For example, our volunteers can set up rest centres for those having to leave their homes for safety because of flooding, fire or bad weather.

 Our volunteers are backed by a fleet of 4x4 vehicles, ready to tackle the toughest conditions.
 Some British Red Cross communications vehicles are equipped with the latest technology.

 They also have an extensive fleet of modern, safe ambulances regulated by the Care Quality Commission.